SaiKrishnaMohan7/Playground/helm/README.md

   - `Template.Name`: A namespaced file path to the current template (e.g. mychart/templates/mytemplate.yaml)
   - `Template.BasePath`: The namespaced path to the templates directory of the current chart (e.g. mychart/templates).

 - _The built-in values always begin with a capital letter_.
 This is in keeping with Go's naming convention.
 When you create your own names, you are free to use a convention that suits your team.
 Some teams, like the Kubernetes Charts team, choose to use only initial lower case letters in order to distinguish local names from those built-in.
-In this guide, we follow that convention.

 ### Template Functions